Dysprosium163/pitwiki_CS_translation/README.md

  ## Any questions or issues?
  >Create an issue on GitHub.
  >If you don't have an account on GitHub?
 Or not easy access to GitHub?
- >You can DM me in through Discord.
+ >You can DM me through Discord.
  > This is my Discord :arrow_down::arrow_down::arrow_down:

     Dysprosium163#2143